 Scaling design isn’t easy and it doesn’t happen overnight.
 We’ve taken the approach of experimenting and seeing what works, what doesn’t, and making adjustments.
 A different approach may work better for you.
 A design culture is a living breathing thing that needs constant attention and nourishment, as well as collaboration from the entire team.

-While this is a wrap for the series on how we’ve scaled design at Sparkbox, we’ll still be over here, experimenting, learning, and sharing like always.
+While this is a wrap for the series on how we’ve scaled design at Sparkbox, we’ll still be on The Foundry, experimenting, learning, and sharing like always.